 New York cheesecake is a little more creamy, dense, definitely does not look burnt and has smooth sides.
 It also has a crust normally made from Graham crackers or cookies.

-Basque burnt cheesecake on the other hands has a lighter texture and no crust.
-It also has beautiful cracklings on the sides and its structure tends to collapse or fall toward the middle of the cake.
+Basque burnt cheesecake, on the other hand, has a lighter texture and no crust.
+It also has beautiful cracklings on the sides, and its structure tends to collapse or fall toward the middle of the cake.
 Like a soufflé, I might say.

 This foolproof Basque burnt cheesecake is: